 Some of you may be wondering what naan is… it’s basically a flatbread that is served with Indian cuisine.
 I mean, who doesn’t love bread?!
 There is something so perfect about using a piece of bread to scoop up food that I find so satisfying.
 Naan is fluffy on the inside and a little crisp on the outside.
 It is very similar to pita bread.

 For years, when I would make Indian food at home I always had store bought naan and it wasn’t until recently that I realized I could make naan at home… and it was not hard!
 What makes this recipe easy is the dough does not call for yeast.
 Bread made with yeast can be tricky to make at home… It’s all about ensuring the dough rises and that can be hard to accomplish sometimes.
-Store bought naan is great (and convenient) it can be filled with preservatives.
+While store bought naan is great (and convenient) it can be filled with preservatives.
 My Whole Wheat Skillet Naan only has 10 ingredients and it’s made right in a skillet!

 To start, in a large bowl sift white all-purpose flour, white whole wheat flour, salt, baking soda, and baking powder.
 You can use the bowl of your stand mixer if you have one.